The Need for a Digital Agriculture Community

 - Data-related issues in the agricultural ecosystem – for example, better integration of agricultural data streams, improved collaboration among data owners, and barriers to sharing data such as protecting propriety and confidential information

-The Digital Agriculture Community will focus on a broad range of specific big data issues.
+The Digital Agriculture Community focuses on a broad range of specific big data issues.

 - Food and nutritional security